 6. What is the asking price?

 If the HVAC business seems to be a wise investment, look into the owner’s asking price.
 Ask the owner if they enlisted the help of a business broker or another professional to have their business properly valuated.
 If the owner received a professional valuation, you can likely assume the asking price will be firm during negotiations.

-If you’re ready to buy an HVAC business in Charlotte, NC, contact the experts at VR Business Brokers of Charlotte!
-Our team has more than 20 years of experience negotiating the best deals for business buyers and helping business dreams come true.
+If you’re ready to buy an HVAC service company in Charlotte, North Carolina or explore HVAC franchise opportunities, contact the experts at VR Business Brokers of Charlotte!
+Our team has more than 20 years of experience negotiating the best deals for business buyers and helping business owners’ dreams come true.
 Contact us to get started on making your business dreams a reality!